Semantic Conventions for HTTP Spans

 2. If for some reason it is not possible to emit a span for each send attempt (because e.g. the instrumented library does not expose hooks that would allow this), instrumentations MAY create an HTTP span for the top-most operation of the HTTP client.
 In this case, the url.full MUST be the absolute URL that was originally requested, before any HTTP-redirects that may happen when executing the request.

-For an HTTP client span, SpanKind MUST be Client.
+For an HTTP client span, SpanKind MUST be CLIENT.

 AttributeTypeDescriptionExamplesRequirement LevelStability